mroop1/DigitalOcean-Server-Setup/README.md

 - Open the Window's terminal and run the following command;
 		`ssh -i .ssh/do-key arch@your-droplets-ip-address`

-  	-  `-i`: This option is used to specify the identify file, which here is the private SSH key (`do-          key`) for authentication.
+  	-  `-i`: This option is used to specify the identify file, which here is the private SSH key (`do-key`) for authentication.
-  	- `arch@your-droplets-ip-address`: This specifies the username (`arch`) and the IP address of the         remote server (`your-droplets-ip-address`).
+  	- `arch@your-droplets-ip-address`: This specifies the username (`arch`) and the IP address of the emote server (`your-droplets-ip-address`).
   	- Replace `your-droplets-ip-address` with the actual IP address of your DigitalOcean droplet.

 #### **Troubleshooting**
 - **SSH connection error**: If you receive a "Permission denied" error when connecting via SSH, make sure that:
   	- The SSH key was correctly added to DigitalOcean.
   	- You are using the correct private key (`-i` flag).
   	- The correct username (`arch`) and IP address are used.